rhysd/git-brws/README.md

 $ cargo install git-brws
 ```

-- As a single binary
+- As a single executable binary

 You can download a binary executable from [release page][] for macOS, Linux (x86\_64, i686) and Windows
 (64bit, 32bit).
-Unarchive downloaded file and put the binary in a directory in `$PATH`.
+Unarchive downloaded file and put the executable in `$PATH`.

 ## Usage